 Because it’s the most common inpatient surgery in the U.S., let’s take the C-section as an example.
-In Knoxville, a C-section runs just $4,556, but the same procedure in San Francisco costs nearly five times as much, $20,721.
+In Knoxville, Tennessee, a C-section runs just $4,556, but the same procedure in San Francisco costs nearly five times as much, $20,721.

 We often don’t have much choice about where we have medical procedures.
 In the case of an emergency, we don’t want to worry about how much it will cost to save our life or the life of a loved one.
 But the truth is that cost does matter because our economy (and the rest of us) are spending an incredible amount on healthcare with seemingly no end in sight.

-Seeing the cold, hard stats on what we’re spending and how variable it is should be enough to at least spark the average person to take a closer look at the next statement they get from their doctor.
+Seeing the cold, hard statistics on what we’re spending and how variable it is should be enough to at least spark the average person to take a closer look at the next statement they get from their doctor.